 If the regulator is able to choose which of the J firms (if any) receive the lone exemption, then the highest social gains stem from granting the exemption to the firm that has the highest potential increase in profit.
 This is the firm facing the highest marginal abatement cost.
-Thus if we order firms by abatement costs from lowest to highest, the regulator grants the exemption to firm J. If the regulator grants an exemption to firm J, then $R_J > \overline{R}^$ , and $\overline{R}^$ (which is determined in the absence of exemptions) is no longer second best for the remaining J-1(lower-cost) firms.
+Thus, if we order firms by abatement costs from lowest to highest, the regulator grants the exemption to firm J. If the regulator grants a nonmarginal exemption to firm J, then $R_J > \bar{R}^$ , and $\bar{R}^$ (which is determined in the absence of exemptions) is no longer second best for the remaining J-1 firms.
+By the same logic as in the marginal exemption case, if the regulator is able to optimize the standard, the ability to issue an exemption leads to a tighter standard on other firms.